satvikshetty04/Hackerearth-ML3/README.md

     - Parameter_Tuning.py : Used GridSearch to get best parameters for XGBoost

-Files not used:
+**Files not used:**
-	- Pre_Processing1.py : Failed to correctly predict missing values, was not used
+- Pre_Processing1.py : Failed to correctly predict missing values
 - SiteID_Pred.py, Pre_Processing_siteid_top100.py : Performed poorly owing to number of categories.
 - Model_XGBoost.py : Version discarded after paramter tuning and changing files
 - Model_Keras_NN.py : Did not get time to work on it
 - Ensembling: Tried a simple averaging model as well as a combined model of XGBoost and CatBoost.
 Neither gave great results.

 **Overall Rank:** 9